isomerpages/jointpoly-ace/_who-we-are/Our People.md

 The JP-AcE team coordinates Joint Polytechnic programmes and works closely with all five polytechnics' Education Development Units (EDUs) to implement the programmes to enhance T&L capabilities of polytechnic educators.

-The JP-AcE team also collaborates with all polytechnics, IAL and SSG and drive efforts to strengthen the T&L capabilities of adult educators in Singapore.
+The JP-AcE team also collaborates with all polytechnics, IAL and SSG to drive efforts to strengthen the T&L capabilities of adult educators in Singapore.